shakyav/jenkins_docker/README.md

 - to verify if the docker is runnnig inside the container , execute "docker exec -it <container_name> bash" to get inside the container shell and execute "docker run hello-world" .
 If the command is a success then docker daemon is running.

-# create docker container with jenkins and ansible
+# Create docker container with jenkins and ansible

 - create a directory jenkins-ansible inside jenkns-data and create a Dockerfile inside jenkins-ansible